 The following materials were designed to assist you in your role as facilitator of the research mentor training curriculum.
-Specifically, these materials will help you guide the mentors as they work through their thoughts and ideas and engage in self-reflection and shared discovery.
-Importantly, your role is not to teach others how to mentor, but rather to guide them.
+Specifically, these materials will help you to guide the mentors as they work through their thoughts and ideas and engage in self-reflection and shared discovery.
+Importantly, your role is not to teach others how to mentor, but rather to guide them in learning how to be a mentor.
 As a facilitator, your role is to:

 - Make it safe: Take time to tell the group members that the research mentor training sessions are a safe place to be honest about their ideas and feelings.
-Everyone's ideas are worth hearing. - ➤ Keep it constructive and positive: Remind members of your group to keep things positive and constructive.
+Everyone's ideas are worth hearing.
+Reinforce the expectation of discretion; what is shared within the group should stay within the group. - Keep it constructive and positive: Remind members of your group to keep things affirmative and constructive, even when discussing difficult issues.
 Ask the group how they want to deal with negativity and pointless venting.
-Remind them the training is about working together to learn, not complaining about the current situation or discounting the ideas of others in the interest of a personal agenda. - Make the discussion functional: At the start of each session, explain the goals of the session to the group.
+Remind them the training is about working together to learn, not complaining about the current situation or discounting the contributions ideas of others in the interest of a personal agenda. - Make the discussion functional: At the start of each session, explain the goals of the session to the group.
 Try to keep the group on task without rushing them.
-If the conversation begins to move beyond the main topic, bring the discussion back to the main theme of the session. - ➤ Give members of the group functional roles and responsibilities: Assign or ask for volunteers to take notes, keep track of time, and report to the larger group at the end of the session.
-Functional roles help keep participants engaged. - ➤ Give all participants a voice: In a group, there are likely to be issues of intimidation and power dynamics that can play out in ways that allow certain members of the group to dominate while others remain silent.
+If the conversation begins to move beyond the main topic, bring the discussion back to the main theme of the session. - Give members of the group functional roles and responsibilities: Assign or ask for volunteers to take notes, keep track of time, and report to the entire group at the end of the session.
+Functional roles help keep participants engaged. - Give all participants a voice: In a group, there are likely to be issues of intimidation and power dynamics that allow certain members of the group to dominate while others remain silent.
 At the start of the conversation, mention that the group is mixed by design, and point out that a diversity of perspectives is an essential part of the process.
-Remind group members to respect all levels of experience.
+Remind group members to share their ideas, to respect all levels of experience, and to encourage others to participate.
 It's important that everyone's voice is heard.